andylee830914/iRS/README.md

 ===
 Setting up the Stylesheet

-1.Download the original Bootstrap Source code.
+1.Download the original Bootstrap Source code.<br>
 2.Copy the "dist" and "assets" which under the "docs" of Bootstrap Source code floder to "irs".

 Setting your Database